 Now it’s on to Knockemdown Key, just a short pedal across the Kemp Channel.
 The wind is still quiet, so I exit the kayak in the shallow, clear water and start to wade, pulling the Hobie behind me attached to my belt with a 10-foot length of rope.
 I love wading across these hard flats, feeling the cool water around my legs, seeing the sponges and coral up close.
-I quickly catch a half dozen small cuda on the Mirrolure and start to if it’s going to be one of the those days where numbers far exceed size.
+I quickly catch a half dozen small cuda on the Mirrolure and start to wonder if it’s going to be one of the those days where numbers far exceed size.
 Then I see something roll heavily and smash some bait at the tip of one of the little islets where the tides are rushing over a ledge into deeper water.
 I put on a shiny Yozuri surface lure, a walk-the-dog pencil plug that gurgles and churns along the surface when retrieved.
 WHOOSH!!
 A big cuda engulfs the lure, creating a small geyser, and takes off running.
 He zings through the shallows like a torpedo, my line singing as it slices through the water to my left.
 I haul back to turn the critter….and the lure pops loose.
 AARRGH!!
 The same scene is repeated twice more, so now I am really dejected.
 I may have blown it….those big cuda, three feet and more, aren’t so easy to come by on the flats.

 As I work south, I continue casting among the broken mangrove islets that dot the north end of Knockemdown.
 I pick up sporadic cuda while keeping my eye out for some prized permit that frequent these flats at times.
 By the time I get to the deeper channel that sweeps around the north end of Knockemdown, I ready for a snack, so pitch out the little mushroom anchor and pull out an apple, keeping my eyes peeled for any fishy looking activity.
 And I don’t have to wait long.
 I spy several black tip shark on the prowl in the clear, shallow water, so to salve my bruised ego, I decide it’s time to connect with something bigger than the little cuda I’ve been catching.
 I put a chunk of cuda on the size 6/0 circle hook dangling from my shark rod and pitch it out into the slight depression where the shark are scrounging for a meal.
 It doesn’t take long, and they are on the scent.
 But they are a little on the small side, a couple of feet long, so I decide to hold out, teasing them by lifting the bait away from them to the surface, laughing while they pursue it, chomping their teeth on the surface in greedy pursuit.
 Then a big one, pushing four feet, slashes in and rams into one of them, chasing off the little guys and staking his claim.
 The competition eliminated, he circles back and chomps down on the cuda chunk.
 When I set the hook, he goes wild, jumping and porpoising through the mangroves.
 I bail out of the kayak in pursuit in the thigh-deep water, then think better of it as the little guys return in a frenzy, chasing him, apparently hoping to steal a morsel.
 While my skinny ankles wouldn’t provide much of a meal, I don’t want to be an untended casualty and vault back in the kayak.
 I pedal furiously to get to open water before the shark can tangle up in the mangroves.
 Fortunately my rod is stout, and I’m able to winch him away from the tangle of menacing roots he’s headed for.
 A few minutes later he’s next to the kayak, where